PrestaShop/example-modules/demomultistoreform/README.md

 #### Specific settings drop-down

-The user should be able to see which parameters have a specific configuration for a shop or a group when he is in all shops context.
-This information let him know that the change he will make in all shops context will not be applied for shops that already have a parameter configured specifically.
-To do this, specific settings drop-down should be added in all shops context and in group context.
+The user should be able to see which parameters have a specific configuration for a shop or a group when he is in 'all shops' context.
+The parameter configured specifically for a shop or a group is not impacted by changes done in 'all shops' context.

+This information helps the user know, when using 'all shops' context, whether the changes he is doing will be applied.
+This is implemented with specific settings drop-down that are added, in 'all shops' context and in group context.

 #### Enable / disable from the listing